Toronto General Trusts: Operations, 1881–1961

-In 1909 the company built a new head office at the corner of Bay Street and Melinda Street, a seven-storey building that was designed by George Martel Miller.
+In 1909 the company built a new head office at the corner of Bay Street and Melinda Street, a seven-storey building that was designed by George Martell Miller (1854–1933).
 Construction began in late 1910, and the building was completed in April 1912.
 At the company's annual meeting on 7 February 1912, shareholders were given a preview of building.
 The Globe reported that "the shareholders of the Toronto General Trusts Corporation had a glimpse of the magnificence of the almost completed commercial palace at Bay and Melinda streets, which will be the future home of the company when they attended the annual meeting yesterday.
 Although it is 30 years ago that the Toronto General Trusts Corporation was organized, five of the original nineteen directors were present at the meeting."
 In 1969 it was demolished to make way for the new Commerce Court.

 When John Hoskin ceded the presidency in 1910 due to ill health, the company's assets amounted to $35 million, compared to $6 million in 1890.
 Hoskin was succeeded by the Hon.
 Featherston Osler (1838–1924), which continued the company's tradition of being run by elite lawyers.
 Osler opened new branches in Saskatoon and Calgary, both of which fell under the management of the Winnipeg branch.
 In 1914, aged 80, Langmuir stepped down as general manager; he died a year later.
 He was succeeded in the role by his son Archibald David Langmuir (1864–1924).
 One of Archibald Langmuir's first achievements was the opening of a new branch in Vancouver in 1915.
 Each branch was overseen by a local advisory board.
 The Vancouver board included Robert Pim Butchart of Butchart Gardens fame.
 During World War I, five Toronto General employees were killed overseas: L. S. Shields, C. I. Langmuir, E. R. Jarvis, H. J. Watson, and W. C. McGregor.
 During the war, investment from Britain slowed, while investment from the United States picked up.
 The suspension of construction during the war caused the company to shift its investments from mortgages to bonds and debentures.